outsinre/outsinre.github.com/_posts/2019-11-30-terminal-shell-sed.md

 Usually a computer allows multiple terminals online.
 Each terminal is connected to input devices (e.g. keyboard) and output devices (e.g. monitor screen).
 Hence, a terminal is more like a serial interface/port between the computer and its peripheral devices.
 Sometimes, we call the physical terminal as *console*.

 As time flies, standalone terminals were outdated and _virtual terminal_ emerged with smaller computer - Personal Compuer (PC).
-PC has only one screen and one keyboard embedded but allows switching (`Ctrl-Alt-Fn`) between multiple (vt1 - vt6) virtual terminals.
+PC has only one screen and one keyboard embedded but allows switching (`Ctrl-Alt-Fn`) between multiple (6 by default, vt1 - vt6) virtual terminals.
 Each virtual terminal has a kernel device (/dev/tty1-6) that provides a means of input and output.
 It is a software terminal instead of a physical one.
 Most often, a virtual terminal has a _login manager_ in front before an account can interact with his default _login shell_ (i.e. POSIX Bash).

 Apart from virtual terminal, we have _terminal emulator_ when X window presents.
 Terminal emulator is similar to a virtual terminal but managed by an X server instead of directly by the kernel.